slautenbach/AI-Engineering/README.md

 ## Overview

-This repository hosts a collection of HTML-based instructional materials focused on **engineering design and responsible AI usage** for students ranging from **7th grade through sophomore-level college coursework**.
+This repository hosts a collection of instructional materials focused on **engineering design and responsible AI usage** for students ranging from **7th grade through sophomore-level college coursework**.

 The purpose of this repository is to provide structured, accessible digital content that supports engineering thinking, problem solving, and ethical integration of artificial intelligence into the design process.